Learning Self-Consistency for Deepfake Detection: Experiments

-\xhdr{Effect of I2G as Pre-Training.} Given a dataset for which even computing the DSSIM masks of Deepfake data is not feasible, one can always use our consistency loss to train a \textit{pretrained model} with any real data augmented by I2G.
-After that, any standard training for Deepfake detection or related tasks can be conducted with the whole dataset.
-In particular, we conducted an experiment where we first pretrained a ResNet-34 on the real data of DF augmented by I2G for consistency prediction, then finetuned with both real and Deepfake data of DF for classification.
-We report the evaluation results on DFR, CD2, DFDC, DFDC-P test sets with $99.57\%$, $91.88\%$, $68.95\%$, $79.17\%$ ($84.89\%$ on average) in terms of AUC, respectively.
-These results are unsurprisingly lower than those of joint-training, but they still significantly outperform the baselines.
-On the other hand, our pretrained models may not necessarily be trained from the established Deepfake datasets.
-I2G can be potentially applied to any face image or video datasets, such as IMDb-Face~\cite{wang2018devil} and YouTube Faces~\cite{wolf2011face}, providing new and strong pretrained models for Deepfake-related research.
+\xhdr{Effect of \ourGeneratorAbbr~as Pre-Training.} When even computing the DSSIM masks of deepfakes is not feasible, one can always use our consistency loss to \textit{pretrain} the model with any real data augmented by \ourGeneratorAbbr.
+After that, any standard training for deepfake detection or related tasks can be conducted with the whole dataset.
+In particular, we conducted an experiment where we first pretrained a ResNet-34 on the real data of DF augmented by \ourGeneratorAbbr~for consistency prediction, and finetuned with both real and fake data of DF for classification.
+We report the evaluation results on DFR, CD2, DFDC, DFDC-P with $99.57\%$, $91.88\%$, $68.95\%$, $79.17\%$ ($84.89\%$ on average) in terms of AUC, respectively.
+These results are unsurprisingly lower than those of joint-training, but still significantly outperform the baseline (79.19\% on average).
+Besides, our pretrained models may not necessarily be trained from the established deepfake datasets. \ourGeneratorAbbr~can be potentially applied to any face image or video datasets, such as IMDb-Face~\cite{wang2018devil} and YouTube Faces~\cite{wolf2011face}, providing a stronger pretrained model for deepfake-related research.

+\xhdr{Choice of Patch Size.} We evaluate the effectiveness of using different patch sizes.
+Conceptually, larger patches get coarser consistency maps that may reduce their efficacy on forgery detection, while smaller patches may not contain enough information of source features and induce extra computation cost.
+In particular, we evaluate our cross-dataset model from Table~\ref{tbl:cross-dataset:ff++} with the patch size of $4$\texttimes$4$, $8$\texttimes$8$, $16$\texttimes$16$, and $32$\texttimes$32$ on FF++, and get $98.32\%$, $98.35\%$, $99.11\%$, and $98.74\%$ in terms of AUC, respectively.